 - For whole green beans (my preferred method): larger fermentation vessel such as 5.2L E-Jen or two half gallon mason jars with airlock lids

-- Otherwise, the green beans may be chopped at the beginning of the project into halves or thirds to be packed into a smaller vessel such as quart mason jars.
+- Otherwise, the green beans may be chopped at the beginning of the project (e.g. into 2-4 pieces per bean, just be uniform in whichever amount is chosen) to be packed into a smaller vessel such as quart mason jars.

 - 1 lb. green beans (after cleaned, stems removed)